kartverket/backstage-plugin-risk-scorecard-backend/docs/schemaChangelog.md

 | 4                 | 50        | 20^1 = 20      |
 | 5                 | 300       | 20^2 = 400     |

-- Preset values for consequence has been changed to a logarithmic scale with base 20
+- Preset values for consequence have been changed to a logarithmic scale with base 20:

 | Consequence level | Old value     | New value            |
 |-------------------|---------------|----------------------|